ggtucker/riot-cpp/README.md

 NOTE: THIS IS A WORK IN PROGRESS
 --------------------------------
-I'm nearly done, I just have to finish writing the rest of the DataParser functions.
+I am currently in the process of writing the rest of the DataParser functions.
 Currently the working API functions are:

 ```c++
 ChampionList getChampionList(bool freeToPlay=false);